-Methods: In this study, the toolbox of ENVI is reviewed, analyzed and then numerically evaluated
+Materials and Methods: In this study, the toolbox of ENVI is reviewed, analyzed and then

-based on several single-band images along with multi-band polarimetric SAR (Pol-SAR) images
+numerically evaluated based on several single-band images along with multi-band polarimetric

-achieved from SAR sensors such as TerraSAR-X. For evaluation, two metrics including
+SAR (Pol-SAR) images achieved from SAR sensors such as TerraSAR-X. For evaluation, two

-ability of the filters in preserving jointly spatial/textural features based on general information and
+which show the ability of the filters in preserving jointly spatial/textural features based on general

 Results: It is notable that both metrics illustrate that some classic filters are better in comparison